ks961/d3vtool-mutex/README.md

 # Mutex

-This library allows you to use concept of mutex for shared in memory resource in asynchronous environment.
+This library allows you to use concept of mutex for shared in-memory resource in asynchronous environment.

 ## Installation